koofr/java-koofr/README.md

 # Koofr Java SDK

-This is a Java SDK for easy interaction with Koofr service.
+This is a Java client SDK for the Koofr service API.
 See the `examples` folder for a quick start.

 ## A Quick Start